roblevintennis/guest-posts/articles/the-little-button-that-could.md

       "private": true,
       "workspaces": ["littlebutton-react", "littlebutton-vue", "littlebutton-svelte", "littlebutton-angular", "littlebutton-css"]

 Now descend into the `littlebutton-css` directory.
-We'll want to generate a `package.json` with `yarn init`.
+We'll again want to generate a `package.json` with `yarn init`.
 Since we've named our directory `littlebutton-css` (the same as how we specified it in our `workspaces` in `package.json`) we can just hit the return key and accept all the prompts:

-    $ pushd ./littlebutton-css && yarn init && popd
+    $ cd ./littlebutton-css && yarn init
     yarn init v1.22.15
     question name (littlebutton-css):
     question version (1.0.0):